 - A few drops of colorless flavoring (vanilla or lemon)

-With the paddle attachment on your stand mixer, cream butter and sugars on medium-high speed for about 5 minutes until fluffy and pale in color.
+- With the paddle attachment on your stand mixer, cream butter and sugar on medium-high speed for about 5 minutes until fluffy and pale in color.

 - Add molasses and vanilla and mix until well incorporated.